james-t-larson/neutral-times-api/taskell.md

 ## To Do

-- Get reporting working (logs, and alerts)
 - Get new domains with sub domains working
     * [ ] Point stage.neutraltimes.press pointed at current env
     * [ ] Get neutraltimes.press pointed at current env as well, should not let anyone through
+- Add authentication with api keys.
+    * [ ] If no api key is passed reject with basic auth, do no notify the user
+    * [ ] If api key is passed, but does not find a match, reject with 401 and empty body
+    * [ ] There should be admin api keys
+    * [ ] Should only affect v2/articles and admin routes
+- Get reporting working (logs, and alerts)
 - Implement Categories
     * [ ] Make sure to create a v1 folder for this
     * [ ] Should be a single endpoint